Charities and not-for-profit in West Midlands

 • Advised several major faith charities including gurdwaras, mosques, temples and a spiritualist church on the resolution of complex internal disputes.

-• Advising the trustees of a regionally significant mosque in response to a Charity Commission inquiry, governance matters and a range of commercial and operational issues including property, employment, safeguarding and trade marks.
+• Advised the trustees of a regionally significant mosque in response to a Charity Commission inquiry, an appeal to the charity tribunal against the appointment of an interim manager governance and on a range of commercial and operational issues including property, employment, safeguarding and trade marks.

-• Providing comprehensive support to the national office and member charities of a national federated charity, including guidance to members on responding to Covid-19, the development of strategic guidance on property issues, and advice on the management of major legacies.
+• Provided comprehensive support to the national office and member charities of a national federated charity, including governance support, the development of strategic guidance on property issues, and advice on the management of major legacies.

 Lodders Solicitors LLP